dfinity/interface-spec/spec/index.md

 #### Call context creation

 Before invoking a heartbeat, a global timer, or a message to a public entry point, a call context is created for bookkeeping purposes.
-For these invocations the canister must be running (so not stopped, or stopping).
+For these invocations the canister must be running (so not stopped or stopping).
 Additionally, these invocations only happen for "real" canisters, not the IC management canister.

 This “bookkeeping transition” must be immediately followed by the corresponding [“Message execution” transition](#rule-message-execution).